leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/mesh_filter.rst

       Tries to create an even distribution of quads without deforming the volume of the mesh.
       This filter works the same as the *Relax* mode of the *Slide Relax* brush.
    Relax Face Sets
+      Smooths the edges of the Face Sets by modifying the underlying topology so edges flow along the perimeter of the Face Sets.
-      Smooth the edges of :ref`Face Sets <sculpting-editing-facesets>`, this will remove the jagged lines visible after drawing or creating a Face Set.
+      This will remove the jagged lines visible after drawing or creating a Face Set.
    Surface Smooth
       Eliminates irregularities of the mesh by making the positions of the vertices more uniform while preserving the volume of the object.